 case, just scrape it away before you put the bolt in.
 This will ensure enough room for the cap to screw into place.

-2. Fit the 1/4” UNC half-nut in its hexagonal hole, on the inside of the end of the paddle.
+2. Push the 1/4” UNC half-nut into the remaining small thumbwheel and screw it onto the end of the 2” bolt.

-4. Screw on the end cap.
+4. Screw on the end caps.
+The two end caps with the larger split column go at the head end of the 2” and 5/8” bolts and the other one at the nut end.
 Once you’re happy that the cap screws on smoothly, you can put a spot of cynoacrylate glue (superglue/Krazyglue) on the cap thread to ensure it doesn’t come loose.